Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Decision Programming

 \section{Decision Programming}

-Decision Programming relies on influence diagrams, which are graphical representations of decision problems.
+Decision programming relies on influence diagrams, which are graphical representations of decision problems.
 In influence diagrams, nodes represent chance events, decisions and consequences.
 Specifically, let $G(N,A)$ be an acyclic graph formed by nodes in $N = C \cup D \cup V$, where $C$ is a subset of chance nodes, $D$ a subset of decision nodes, and $V$ a subset of value nodes.
 Value nodes represent consequences incurred from decisions made at nodes $D$ and chance events observed at nodes $C$.
 Each decision and chance node $j \in C \cup D$ can assume a state $s_j$ from a discrete and finite set of states $S_j$.
 For a decision node $j \in D$, $S_j$ represents the decision alternatives.
 For a chance node $j \in C$, $S_j$ is the set of possible outcomes.

-The arcs in the diagram represent the interdependency among decisions and chance events.
-The set $A = \{(i,j) \mid i,j \in N\}$ contains the arcs $(i,j)$, which represent the influence between nodes $i$ and $j$.
-This influence is propagated in the diagram by means of information.
+In the diagram, arcs represent interdependency among decisions and chance events.
+Set $A = \{(i,j) \mid i,j \in N\}$ contains the arcs $(i,j)$, which represent the influence between nodes $i$ and $j$.
+This influence is propagated in the diagram in the form of \emph{information}.
 That is, an arc $(i,j)$ that points to a decision node $j \in D$ indicates that the decision at $j \in D$ is made \emph{knowing} the realisation (i.e., uncertainty outcome or decision made) of state $s_i \in S_i$, with $i \in C \cup D$.
 On the other hand, an arc that points to a chance node $j \in C$ indicates that the realisation $s_j \in S_j$ is dependent (or conditional) on realisation $s_i \in S_i$ of node $i \in C \cup D$.